pantheon-systems/documentation/source/content/guides/integrated-composer/01-introduction.md

 ## Get Started With Integrated Composer

-### drupal:latest with Integrated Composer
+### Drupal with Integrated Composer

-- Follow the [drupal:latest](/drupal) doc to create a new drupal:latest site with Integrated Composer built in.
+- Follow the [Drupal](/drupal) doc to create a new Drupal site with Integrated Composer built in.

-- To upgrade or migrate an existing site to drupal:latest with Integrated Composer, visit the [Migrate to drupal:latest](/drupal-migration) guide.
+- To upgrade or migrate an existing site to Drupal with Integrated Composer, visit the [Migrate to Drupal](/drupal-migration) guide.

 - To convert an existing Drupal 8 site to a Composer-managed site with Integrated Composer, visit the [Composer Convert](/guides/composer-convert) doc.

 <Alert title="Note"  type="info" >

-`drupal-composer-managed` is the recommended Composer-based drupal:latest upstream.
-The Composer-based drupal:latest upstreams below have been deprecated.
+`drupal-composer-managed` is the recommended Composer-based Drupal upstream.
+The Composer-based Drupal upstreams below have been deprecated.

 - `drupal-project`
 - `drupal-recommended`